Microservice-API-Patterns/MDSL-Specification/docs/index.md

 `sayHello` accepts a single scalar string value `D<string>` as input.
 This operation returns a Data Transfer Object (DTO) called `SampleDTO` as output, which is modeled explicitly so that its specification can be reused. `SampleDTO` is specified incompletely as an identifier-data pair `{ID, D}`: the names of the two "parameters" and the type of the data value `D` have not been specified yet.
 In addition to the endpoint type (a.k.a. service contract) `HelloWorldEndpoint`, an API client and an API provider working with this contract are defined (on an abstract level).

 Take a look at Hello World in [Swagger/Open API Specification](https://swagger.io/blog/api-development/getting-started-with-swagger-i-what-is-swagger/) in comparison.
 You can find such contract specification example [here](./HelloWorld.swagger.json) (admittedly, this Open API specification contains some more details about te HTTP binding of the abstract contract).
 <!-- could also show WSDL/XML schema here -->

 ### Design Goals

-A contract language for (micro-)service API design should/must:
+A contract language for (micro-)service API design should:

 * Support [*agile modeling* practices](http://agilemodeling.com/), for instance in API design workshops:
     * Value and promote readability over parsing efficiency (in language design)